node-inspector/node-inspector/README.md

 ## Known Issues

+* Automatic preloading of js files to set breakpoints will not work in symlinked directories.
+This is because the [glob](https://github.com/isaacs/node-glob) module doesn't explore symlinked directories, and it doesn't return "real" paths ([issue](https://github.com/isaacs/node-glob/issues/142).)
+  The workaround is to allow the debugger to load those modules at runtime and then set the breakpoints.
+  Not following symlinks does avoid long startup delays when there are symlink cycles.
 * Be careful about viewing the contents of Buffer objects, each byte is displayed as an individual array element;
   for most Buffers this will take too long to render.